Midtrans/advanced-faq-site/faq-general.md

 For payment method specific promo merchant have to use `enabled_payments`, customers can only pay with the specific payment method only.
 Hence customer cannot use it to pay using other payment method.

 It doesn’t have to be different `button`, UX wise merchant can make it as checkboxes “I want to pay with < payment method >” for customer to check, etc. As long as it can give merchant backend information that your customers want to pay with specific payment method, and merchant backend send the `enabled_payments` accordingly.

+### Why Merchant got alert that their HTTP notification is failure because of 3xx status code or redirect?

+See below.

 ### Why Midtrans HTTP notification looks "empty" when received on merchant backend / notification handler?
 It can be caused by `notification_url` (set by merchant on Dashboard) is ending up in HTTP redirect, when HTTP notification sent by Midtrans notification engine.
 If HTTP redirect happens, it can cause HTTP POST call to be redirected as HTTP GET, which means it will no longer contains HTTP body which contains the transaction data.
 Resulting in merchant notification handler getting empty request body, and might throw error.
 Redirect can be caused by network/reverse proxy/web framework used by merchant.